siddheshrm/StalkStock/README.md

 ---

+### robots.txt Awareness

+1. As this project involves web scraping, **compliance with each website’s `robots.txt` policy has been consciously considered**.

+2. The `robots.txt` file is a publicly accessible directive (e.g., `https://example.com/robots.txt`) that informs web crawlers which parts of a website can or cannot be accessed programmatically.

+3. While `robots.txt` is not legally binding, it is considered **best practice and part of ethical scraping standards** to respect its directives.

+4. This project is intended for **educational and demonstration purposes only**, and **no scraping is performed on pages that explicitly disallow it**.

+---

 ### `.htaccess` Configuration (Deployed Only)

 This project leverages a robust `.htaccess` file (not maintained locally or in this repository) to ensure secure and seamless functionality.
 Below is an outline of the key rules configured: